 The AMC 10/AMC 12 time limit set by the CAMC for students who are visually impaired or learning disabled is 120 minutes.
-Please note that it is permissible for a certified teacher or a school administrator to read the questions to the student and mark the answers as directed by the student.
-For the students who are learning disabled, please call for instructions.
+A certified teacher or a school administrator may read the questions to the student and mark the answers as directed by the student.
+For additional information, please call the AMC office or email amcinfo@unl.edu.
 The cost of a Braille or Large Print exam is \$7.00 shipping and handling plus \$1.50 per exam for the AMC 12 and \$1.30 per exam for the AMC 10.
 They are mailed separately and must be ordered by January 15th.